 A former medical and science writer for The Boston Globe, Alison Bass writes about conflicts of interest in medicine and flaws in the way drugs are tested and marketed.
 She is a Pulitzer Prize nominee and author of Side Effects: A Prosecutor, a Whistleblower and a Bestselling Antidepressant on Trial.

-Beyond Prozac: A Holistic Approach to Treating Mood Disorders An author, teacher, and mental health coach, Douglas Bloch writes on using holistic tools and coping strategies to manage the symptoms of depression, anxiety and bipolar disorder so that people with these disorders can lead full and purposeful lives.
+Beyond Prozac: Author, teacher, and mental health coach Douglas Bloch writes on using holistic tools and coping strategies to manage the symptoms of depression, anxiety and bipolar disorder so that people with these disorders can lead full and purposeful lives.